-3.1.7 When determining the area where crowding of passengers may be permitted, the passages between benches shall be included in the calculation with factor 0,5.
-The area of narrow external passages between the deckhouse and the bulwark or railing up to 0,7 m wide shall be included with factor 0,5.
+3.1.7 When determining the area where crowding of passengers may be permitted, the passages between benches shall be included in the calculation with factor 0.5.
+The area of narrow external passages between the deckhouse and the bulwark or railing up to 0.7 m wide shall be included with factor 0.5.

-3.1.8 For the purpose of determination of the angle of heel caused by crowding of passengers to one side, the mass of each passenger shall be assumed to be 75 kg.
+3.1.8 A minimum weight of 75 kg shall be assumed for each passenger.
 The assumed density of distribution of passengers is 4 persons per square metre of the free area of the deck.
 The height of the centre of gravity for standing passengers shall be assumed equal to 1,0 m above the deck level (account may be taken, if necessary, of camber and sheer of deck) and that for sitting passengers 0,3 m above the seats.